Günterstal: Baden Revolution in Günterstal

 During the Baden Revolution of 1848/49, Günterstal becomes the scene of a tragic battle.
 The neighboring village Horben is the operation base of Franz Sigel.
 Here his vanguard, led by Gustav Struve, they are met by the student Hermann Mors, who reports that Freiburg changed side on the 22 of April 1848 and now supports the partisans, and are waiting for the Freischärler (troops/irregulars) of Sigel.
 Disregarding the orders from Sigel, Struve takes his 400 men through the Günterstal towards the end of the valley.
 Here he is met with/by Baden Army.
 Struve hopes that the soldiers would change sides proved wrong.
 It comes to the Battle of Günterstal, the irregulars were put on the run and haunted till after Günterstal.
 In the battle, 20 irregulars and 3 soldiers died.
 Two of the soldiers are remembered with a memorial at the Jägerbrunnen, which still can be visited today.

 Saint Lioba nunnery

 The number of farms has declined.
 Instead, new country houses and villas have been built.
 At the northwest part of the village the "Villa Wohlgemuth", a villa in tuscany style, was constructed for Judge August Wohlgemuth from Müllheim.
 It was built from 1906 to 1913.
 In 1927 the order of Saint Leoba took over the estate.

 Waldhaus and Forstamt

 In the autumn of 2008, a Waldhaus was opened at the Wohnhalde.
-It's task is to sensibilities and to educate school classes and the public about the ecosystem of the forest.
+Its task is to sensibilities and to educate school classes and the public about the ecosystem of the forest.
 They also plan to establish a renewable forest economy.
 Besides changing exhibitions there is a cafe which is open on Sundays and bank holidays.